git-friendly/git-friendly/README.md

 git clone git://github.com/jamiew/git-friendly.git ~/dev/git-friendly
 ```

-Then add this directory to your PATH:
+Then update your `~/.bash_profile` or `~/.bashrc` to make git-friendly available each time you launch a new terminal:

 ```bash
 export PATH=~/dev/git-friendly:$PATH
 ```

-Add the above to your `~/.bash_profile` or `~/.bashrc` so that it runs each time you launch a new terminal.

 ## Usage